mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!--  NOTE - DROp?
 This section will explore the particular role of GDPs within the process of x
  using an example about one of the core GDP of the platform game, that of jumping. -->

+#### Use of evolving language and practices in informal feedback to direct modification of games

+**_Terminology_**
+The following example shows a patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community interaction.

+The parent Mi and her daughter Ne, the mother wants to export an image from the graphical editing tool and to import this into the game.

+MOVE EXAMPLE TO COMMUNITY DEVELOPMENT OF LANGUAGE ABOVE

+    Mi: Right so I don't want this rocket here.
+I want the rocket to be the yellow thingie.
+    Ne – Gold coins.
+    Mi - Right so, What are you doing?
+Do you know what you are doing?
+    I want the aliens to be the hazard, the rockets to be the gold coins and the spaceman to be the character.
+    Mi: Poop Ping? (alarmed) What are you doing?
+What's poop ping.
+    Where's my spaceman?
+    Ne: Wait!
+What do you want the aliens as?
+    Mi: The hazards.
+    Mi: Yaaay!
+    Mi: And now the rocket thing as the like you know the good thing - the reward.
+    Ne: Who wants a rocket for their reward?
+    Mi: Because if a spaceman gets to a rocket he can get home.
+But if he doesn't then the aliens get him.
+    Ne: It's a very violent game.
+    Mi: What  ?
+    Ne: It's a very violent game.

+The mother develops her proficiency of expressing GDP related concepts and language as this interaction develops.
+This may be to show her increased level of understanding and participation on overall process after being challenged by daughter "Do you even know what export means?".

+In any case this enables a more technical and critical discussion between them.
+"Who wants a rocket for their reward?"
+Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players.

+Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

 #### Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel - PERHAPS MOVE TO LAST SECTION / PERSONAL